CAP UCLA’s Relief Fund

 2020 has been one of the most challenging years for CAP UCLA and for the entire performing arts sector.
 The immediate financial impact of postponing all of CAP UCLA’s spring shows and canceling Royce Hall rentals was devastating: between returned tickets and lost rental income, CAP UCLA took a hit of nearly $2.7 million.
 For performing artists, the devastation was even more profound as they saw their livelihoods and gig economy disappear almost overnight.
 And audiences – an adventurous group of strangers sitting together in the dark – suddenly found themselves isolated at home, missing the solace and connection of live performance.

 In these extraordinary times, when earned revenue is unpredictable, philanthropic support has taken on an even more significant role.
 CAP UCLA’s Executive Producer Council has been working closely with Kristy and the CAP UCLA staff to ensure that there will be robust resourcing to support the 2020-21 season.
 I am convinced that the only way we will get through our current global crisis is by coming together.

-I hope, if you have the means, that you will consider supporting our ambitious effort to raise $1 million this summer.
+I hope, if you have the means, that you will consider supporting our ambitious effort to raise $1 million this season.
 Together, we can help spur the recovery and vitality of the performing arts and ensure that CAP UCLA will have the resources to offer a 2020-21 season full of wonderment, hopefulness and care.
 I warrant we could all use more of that in our lives right now.

 Your support is deeply appreciated in these extraordinary times.